Ministry Website: harvardci.com

-Special areas of interest: Christ and culture, science and religion, sports
+Special areas of interest: Christ and culture, science and religion, practical theology, and sports

 I grew up in Wyoming and Montana where I developed a deeply rooted love for the outdoors as well as a passion for sports.
 My family was an athletic family—both parents were teachers and coaches.
-I went on to play college football and started my career as a teacher and coach.
+I played college football and started my professional career as a teacher and coach.

 As much as I enjoyed teaching and coaching after graduating from college, nothing brought me more joy and satisfaction than coming alongside of students and helping them to begin or to take their next step toward a relationship with God.
 I especially enjoy helping students experience authentic Christian community, where it feels safe to talk about fears, failures, areas of personal struggle, intellectual doubts about faith, etc.